Sciatica / Pinched Nerve / Slipped Disc

 Pain areas:

-in the lower back and/or buttock and/or hip and/or leg
+In the lower back and/or buttock and/or hip and/or leg.

 Pain types: